 Who are we?

 The York Professional Fire Fighters Association represents the career firefighters and fire officers of the Department of Fire/Rescue Services protecting the citizens of the City of York, Pennsylvania.
-These firefighters and officers operate out of four fire stations, manning four engines, one aerial ladder truck and one command unit, as well as staff a Fire Prevention Bureau in the fire headquarters building.
+These firefighters and officers operate out of four fire stations, manning three engines, one aerial ladder truck and one command unit, as well as staff a Fire Prevention Bureau in the fire headquarters building.

 York is located in south-central Pennsylvania, a five square mile city with a population of approximately 45,000 residents.